pdrm83/youtube_api_wrapper/README.md

 ## Usage

-The library currently support the method below.
+The library currently support the methods below.

 * `search_videos_by_keywords`
 * `get_video_details`

-You can search Youtube service by passing a `keyword` to the `search_videos_by_keywords` method.
+You can search Youtube service by passing a `search_keyword` to the `search_videos_by_keywords` method.
 You will receive an ordered lists of videos according to the search configs.

 ```python
 from youtube_easy_api.easy_wrapper import *